xpdavid/CS2103R-Report/index.md

 Total time: 1 mins 2.361 secs
 ```

-To print violation in console is essential for a CI managed project.
-One possible solution for this is to ask `findbugs` to generate `xml` report and write a separate task to print the report in console.
+To print violations in console is essential for a CI managed project.
+One possible solution for this is to make `findbugs` to generate `xml` report and write [a separate task](https://github.com/xpdavid/teammates/blob/findbugs/build.gradle#L348) in `Gradle` to print the report in console.

 ```
 task printFindbugsMainResults << {